-Students are expected to be in their field practicum a minimum of 160 hours per quarter (16 hours per week), or 480 hours for the generalist (foundation) placement year, and a minimum of 200 hours per quarter (20 hours per week), or 600 hours for the specialized advanced generalist placement year.
+Students are expected to be in their field practicum a minimum of 240 hours per semester (16 hours per week), or 480 hours for the Generalist (foundation) placement year, and a minimum of 300 hours per semester (20 hours per week), or 600 hours for the Specialized Advanced Generalist placement year.
 At the completion of the MSW Degree program, students will have accumulated a minimum of 1,080 hours of field experience.

 Students are responsible for observing regular agency working hours and internship schedule as arranged by the field instructor.
-Students cannot be absent more than one field day per quarter and are required to make up hours.
+Students cannot be absent more than one field day per semester and are required to make up hours.
 Students who miss, or anticipate missing, more than one day, whether consecutive or not, regardless of the situation, are required to notify their field instructor and field liaison to discuss the situation at the time of the event.
-The agency should also keep a record of attendance in order to certify the completion of a specific number of practice hours at the end of the quarter.
-Students are required to complete and electronically sign the time sheet form located in IPT (Intern Placement Tracking data system) at the end of each quarter in order to receive credit.
+The agency should also keep a record of attendance in order to certify the completion of a specific number of practice hours at the end of the semester.
+Students are required to complete and electronically sign the time sheet form located in IPT (Intern Placement Tracking data system) at the end of each semester in order to receive credit.